-Delivery Method/Level Classroom/Simulated Laboratory Summary All occupations will receive training applicable Computer Skills as listed in Attachment 2, Exhibit •
+Delivery Method/Level Classroom/Simulated Laboratory Summary All occupations will receive training applicable to their jobs in Business, Commercial, and Computer Skills as listed in Attachment 2, Exhibit B.

 Delivery Method/Level E-Learning - Instructor Led/Distance Learning Summary Some coursework will be delivered as E-Learning as shown in Attachment 2, Exhibit B.